maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 >
 > 2. Bandwidth is less of an issue, year by year.
 It will be best to send the whole thing to the client, then detect client's precise capabilities and render what you want, how you want.

-This prediction certainly makes an awful lot of sense.

 Whatever approach you decide, keep in mind that there are a spectrum of user and business needs, and responsive may in fact be the silver bullet for some sites on that spectrum.
 For example my personal website is pretty simple so maybe detecting user agents to serve something specific to mobile browsers is not the best use of my time.
 In this case why not use Responsive Web Design and keep things together?
 On the other hand more complex applications may need to serve up specific markup and styles, take for example Basecamp mobile:

 > Only using responsive design for Basecamp mobile would have been like fitting a Prius body to a Hummer... under-the-hood it would have been all wrong.

 \- [Behind the speed: Basecamp mobile][Basecamp Mobile]

-In this chapter we will explore the three plans of attack.
+In this chapter we will explore all three plans of attack.

 I. User Agent Sniffing
 ----------------------

 When I worked at Fidelity Investments, pre-smart phone era, mobile was a complete separate concern from desktops.
-Smallscreen devices operated behind what was referred to as a carriers "walled garden" which oftentimes did not allow CSS, or JavaScript, or HTML tables, or all three.
+Smallscreen devices operated behind what was referred to as a carriers "walled garden" – which oftentimes did not allow CSS, or JavaScript, or HTML tables, or any combinmation of the three.
 Then, like now, there were so many different types of devices, carrier rules, screen sizes, and mobile browsers (or none at all), and Fidelity wanted to cover 99.999% [possibly exaggerated by me] of all small screen devices out there.
 Why?
 Imagine a billionaire customer from Bahrain trying to look at his or her Fidelity portfolio on some obscure cell phone and nothing showing up!
-[Rationale also made up by me, but not the underlying object.
-Consistent coverage.]
+[Rationale also made up by me, but not the underlying objective: consistent coverage.]

-To accomplish ubiquity we developed a super dumbed down HTML 1.0 interface that would work on 90% of all small screen devices, remember pre-smart phone, and for the remaining devices served up alternative markup that would display content correctly and consistent with the company's brand and look and feel.
+To accomplish ubiquity we developed a super dumbed down HTML 1.0 interface that would work on 90% of all small screen devices, remember pre-smart phone, and for the remaining devices served up alternative markup.
 We were able to successfully do this by analyzing the devices HTTP_ACCEPT header and HTTP_USER_AGENT header, i.e. user agent sniffing.
 Over time with all the customers that Fidelity had, the company developed an extensive database of devices that their customers used which included the device's screen size, operating system, carrier, and other pertinent information.
 Armed with this information Fidelity could serve tailored markup depending on the request and information it contained.

-Fast-forward to today, with the advent of smart devices and their proliferation, we also need to make sure our applications work correctly and consistently across a multitude of different devices and screen sizes.
-Like my days at Fidelity, we can effectively use devices user agents to identify browsers, screen resolutions, type of device, and based on this information determine what markup and styles to serve.
+Fast-forward to today, and we can still effectively use devices user agents to identify browsers, screen resolutions, type of device, and based on this information determine what markup and styles to serve.

-### Quickest Solution
+### Mobylette

-There are a number of different solutions you can use to deliver mobile based on User Agent Sniffing.
+There are a number of different solutions you can use to deliver mobile via user agent sniffing.
 Take a look at the [Mobile Solutions Roundup][Mobile Roundup] in the Appendix to get an idea of what's out there.
-To deliver our mobile views we will use the quickest and simplest solution: Tiago Scolari's [mobylette][] gem with [jQuery Mobile][] for our user interface.
+To deliver our mobile views lets experiment with one of the quickest and simplest solutions: Tiago Scolari's [mobylette][] gem with [jQuery Mobile][] for our user interface.

 Here are the steps you will follow to implement this solution:

-*Step 1:* Copy all the [base-mobile][] files from the simple solution folder and place them into their corresponding directories, i.e. stylesheets/mobile files go in stylesheets/mobile in your application.
+*Step 1:* Copy all the [base-mobile][] files from the mobylette folder and place them into their corresponding directories, i.e. stylesheets/mobile files go in stylesheets/mobile in your application.

 *Step 2:* Add the following to your application.rb file: